karafka/waterdrop/README.md

 ### Buffering

-WaterDrop producers support buffering of messages, which means that you can easily implement periodic flushing for long runinng processes:
+WaterDrop producers support buffering of messages, which means that you can easily implement periodic flushing for long runinng processes as well as buffer several messages to be flushed the same moment:

 ```ruby
 producer = WaterDrop::Producer.new